CRI ADX is a full-featured and optimized audio middleware with multi-platform support.

 ADX provides the "HCA" sound codec.
 Its high quality and compression ratio are comparable to MP3 and AAC.

 Thanks to the HCA codec, the size of the sound data can be reduced so that it can fit in memory or on the storage media.
+"HCA-MX" reduces the CPU load when multiple HCA codecs are used for playback.

 This enables a less powerful platform to play multiple HCA-encoded sounds simultaneously.